gimenete/github-linker/README.md

 ## Features

-GitHub linker allows you to select a piece of text and create a permantent link to GitHub.com for that piece of text.
+GitHub linker allows you to select a piece of text and create a permanent link to GitHub.com for that piece of text.
 Just select the text, right click, and you'll see two new options.

 **Copy a permanent link to the clipboard**